Keyhole Markup Language File

 3.6 | 219 Votes

-Stores geographic modeling information in XML format; includes points, lines, polygons, and images; used to identify and label locations, create different camera angles, overlay textures, and add HTML content.
+A KML file stores geographic modeling information in the Keyhole Markup Language (KML), which is a geographic information systems (GIS) data format based on XML.
+It includes placemarks, points, lines, polygons, and images.
+KML files are used to identify and label locations, create different camera angles, overlay textures, and add HTML content (links, font styles, etc.).

 Alternatively, you can construct the URL yourself in Google Maps by prefixing your KML file's URL with http://maps.google.com/maps?q=.
 For example, to open the same KML file from above, you can use the following URL:

-This procedure also works for Google Earth, the 3D earth-browsing plug-in you can add to your Web browser.
+This procedure also works for Google Earth View, the 3D earth-browsing plug-in you can add to your web browser.